 Not all websites and types of targeting are efficient.
 Therefore, you need to evaluate which placements, targeting, and audience segments work best.
 You may be surprised by the actual results.

 It’s important to understand that the display campaign only generates the demand; performance campaigns should meet this demand.
-To evaluate this and build an attribution map, it is essential to collect the data about how users visit the site after exposure to display ads and which chain of adverts is the most effective.
+To evaluate this and build an attribution map, it is essential to collect data about how users visit the site after exposure to display ads and which chain of adverts is the most effective.

 In conclusion – the main thing is taking note of the data and changing your campaigns to suit trends.
 With the help of this data, you can answer a considerable number of questions that are so important when planning and optimizing advertising campaigns.